jpsbento/nrtpygs/docs/workflows.md

 Refactoring message will result in a non-zero exit code, and thus fail the entire run.
 For this reason we are using Flake8 as a linter.

-Workflows can be enabled and disabled vis the Actions Tab.
+Workflows can be enabled and disabled via the Actions Tab.
 A Shield can also be generated to show whether the Workflow is passing or not.
 Click on a Workflow and these options are available in the extras (dots) button by the search bar.